eastuition’s Creative Writing Coach is both an experienced teacher and writer signed by DKW Literary Agency. You couldn’t be better represented.

 Don’t know where to start?
 Learn how to find inspiration all around you to feed your creative ideas, then watch what happens when your pen meets the page.

 Perhaps the strongest element to good writing is the power of showing not telling through unexpected details.
 You’ll be shown, not told, how to master this skill.

 Character and Viewpoint

 ‘Character is plot, and plot is character’.
 Building character in fiction is a gradual process, starting with a glimmer of a personality.
 Once characters have revealed themselves, the plot thickens.

 Setting and Description

 How essential is setting to a story?
 How much description is too much?
 The setting of a narrative should be as present as any character, driving your story forwards.
 Bring a place to life with eye-catching details; learn how to show and not tell.
 Watch the space appear when description doesn’t clutter up writing.

 There’s more to dialogue than just talking; good dialogue is one of the hardest elements of fiction to get right.
 Create dialogue that drives the story and reveals traits unique to each character.

-All classes take place at Bridge House in the heart of Framlingham.
+All classes take place in Crown Place in the heart of Woodbridge

 Early booking advisable.